-&lt;sup>1 In this context 'Sompting village' means that part of Sompting which lies outside the Built Up Area Boundary.
+1 In this context 'Sompting village' means that part of Sompting which lies outside the Built Up Area Boundary and within the Sompting Conservation Area.

-- 2.13 The National Planning Policy Framework (2012) requires that Local Planning Authorities meet their full, objectively assessed needs (OAN) for both market and affordable housing (as far as is consistent with other policies in the Framework).
-The most up-to-date work on OAN, and that which is used in this Local Plan, is the Assessment of Housing Development Needs Study 2014. - 2.14 This 2014 study uses an updated set of demographic projections, taking account of information including 2011-based Sub-National Population Projections, the 2011 Census and revisions of Mid-Year Population estimates.
+- 2.13 The National Planning Policy Framework (2012) requires that Local Planning Authorities meet their full, objectively assessed needs (OAN) for both market and affordable housing (as far as is consistent with other policies in the Framework).2 The most up-to-date work on OAN, and that which is used in this Local Plan, is the Objectively Assessed Need for Housing: Adur District 2015 study Assessment of Housing Development Needs Study 2014.3 - 2.14 This 2014 2015 study uses an updated set of demographic projections, taking account of information including 2011 2012 -based Sub-National Population Projections (March 2014) and the 2012 based Household Projections (February 2015)., the 2011 Census and revisions of Mid-Year Population estimates.
 It also takes account of the Government's Planning Practice Guidance published in 2014.
-The study revises (and supersedes) the assessment of housing needs in the Locally Generated Housing Needs Study 2011, and the assessment of needs within the Housing (Duty to Co-operate) Study 2013 (although the capacity assessment in this report remains relevant). - 2.15 The study takes account of a range of factors, including affordability, house prices, rents, overcrowding issues and rates of delivery as well as the demographic projections and factors indicated above. - 2.16 In terms of Adur's Objectively Assessed Needs the study recommends a range of 180 240 dwellings per annum (3,600 4,800 dwellings over the Plan period).
+The This study supersedes all previous Objectively Assessed Need Assessments.^{3a} revises (and supersedes) the assessment of housing needs in the Locally Generated Housing Needs Study 2011, and the assessment of needs within the Housing (Duty to Co-operate) Study 2013 (although the capacity assessment in this report remains relevant). - 2.15 The study takes account of a range of factors, including affordability, house prices, rents, overcrowding issues and rates of delivery as well as the demographic projections and factors indicated above. - 2.16 In terms of Adur's Objectively Assessed Needs the study recommends the delivery of 291 a range of 180 - 240 dwellings per annum (3,600 - 4,800 5820 dwellings over the Plan period).
 The lower end of the range includes an adjustment to take account of supressed household formation and the impact of the recession, whilst the upper figure also allows for the identified need for affordable housing, and employment growth (labour supply).
-This range therefore represents 'demand' for new housing.
+This range therefore represents 'demand' for new housing. - 2.16AThe OAN assessment of housing need suggests that for C2 uses such as residential care and nursing homes there is a potential need for 29 bedspaces over the plan period 2011-2031 which equates to 1-2 per annum.
+As the figure is low, the five year housing land supply does not include C2 uses.
+They do not form part of the housing requirement target and are not included in the